cossacklabs/product-docs/acra/configuring-maintaining/controls-configuration-on-acraserver/_index.md

 # Controls configuration on AcraServer

-Any AcraServer's security control has unique way of enabling / configuring.
+AcraServer's security controls have the exact way of enabling/disabling and configuring them.

-Overall AcraServer's configuration can be performed via CLI flags ([see the whole list](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags)).
+AcraServer can be configured from command line using CLI flags ([see the whole list](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags)), or from a configuration file which should be defined as `--config_file <options.yml>` .

-Alternatively, `--config_file <options.yml>` may be used, and AcraServer will read configuration from a file.

 * Data protection security controls